pvorb/learn-you-a-haskell/en/07-modules.md

 "Lots fwrdanu"
 ~~~~

-`delete` takes an element and a list and deletes the first occurence of
+`delete` takes an element and a list and deletes the first occurrence of
 that element in the list.

 ~~~~ {.haskell:ghci name="code"}